 The Neil Barr Farm Forestry Foundation has funds available and will consider any project or proposal which advances knowledge on, or promotes the wise use of trees on New Zealand farms.

-Contact the NBFFF Secretary:
+Contact the NBFFF Chair:

 Download funding application form:

 Foundation Trustees, May 2013